 The design intention of this EOIO is to improve the management performance of PHAs.
 Its foci are the key organisational capacities of planning, budgeting, financial management, human resources, stakeholder engagement, and service provider and facility performance management.
-The EOIO is designed to provide the organisational foundation within PHAs to progressively integrate the direct service delivery functions supported under EOIO 2, enabling each province to establish an effective, equitable and sustainable health system.
+The EOIO is designed to provide the organisational foundation within PHAs to progressively integrate the direct service delivery functions supported under EOIO 2, enabling each province to establish an effective, efficient, equitable and sustainable health system delivering quality essential services.